tonTux/ProductivityTracker/v1/v1.0/README.md

+# Version 1
 This is the initial upload.
+## New Features:
-currently it asks you for your current 'activity' and saves it in a database stored on device.
+* Asks you for your current 'activity' and saves it in a database stored on device.